 Miranda July’s References for Kajillionaire

 A welcome return to the brilliantly imaginative universe of Miranda July, Kajillionaire is a soulful heist-turned-love story about a family of con artists living on the fringes of Los Angeles that stars Evan Rachel Wood, Richard Jenkins, Debra Winger and Gina Rodriguez.
 Also a writer, performer and artist, July’s resolutely eclectic and multidisciplinary creative vision shines through in this captivating gallery, where she shares with us some of the images and ideas that inspired the unique world and characters of Kajillionaire.
-Produced by Plan B, Kajillionaire is now open in select theaters through Focus Features, and will be available on digital on October 16.
+Produced by Plan B, Kajillionaire opened in select theaters through Focus Features, and is now available to stream.

 "This was the first reference image I pulled for this movie, on December 7th, 2015.
 An early Old Dolio."